A multiple criteria methodology for priority based portfolio selection: Introduction

 \section{Introduction}

-Today, cities have to face big challenges due to the contemporary environmental, socio-economic, and institutional crises \citep{garcia2017cultural}, that add to an already problematic context \citep{rees1996urban}.
-Indeed, in the last century, urban sprawl has grown impetuously, leading to some difficulties for urban sustainability.
-Often, the natural resources have been so much eroded that it is not possible to divide the city from rural or natural areas.
-The urban space has been expanded without providing adequate services (e.g. public transportation or waste collection) and infrastructures (e.g. social housing or leisure spaces) \citep{mcgreevy2017complexity}.
-Consequently, the objectives and the constraints of urban policies, such as the approaches to define them, have to be revised.
+Today the cities have to face big challenges due to the contemporary environmental, socioeconomic and institutional crisis \citep{garcia2017cultural}, that add up to the already problematic context \citep{rees1996urban}.
+Indeed, in the last century the urban sprawl has grown impetuously determining some difficulties for urban sustainability.
+Often the natural resources have been so much eroded that is not possible to divide the city from the rural or natural areas.
+The urban space has been expanded without providing adequate services (e.g., public transportation or waste collection) and infrastructures (e.g., social housing or leisure spaces) \citep{mcgreevy2017complexity}.
+In this context, the objectives and the constraints of the urban policies such as the approach to define them have to be consequently revised.

-With respect to the objectives, the general paradigm for urban policies is changing, taking into account the need to control further geographic expansion of the cities and use a more systemic and holistic approach in planning \citep{hansen2015uptake}.
-Attention has shifted, consequently, to urban sustainability, focusing on: \begin{itemize}[label={--}] \item Management and optimization of resources \citep{agudelo2012harvesting}. \item Waste and pollution reduction, and the improvement of liveability \citep{newman1999sustainability}. \item Enhancement of the natural and cultural heritage \citep{gravzulevivciute2006cultural}. \end{itemize}
+With respect to the \emph{objectives}, the general paradigm for urban policies is changing, taking into account the need to control the further geographic expansion of the cities and the use of more systemic and holistic approach in planning \citep{hansen2015uptake}.
+The attention is moved, consequently, to urban sustainability focusing on: \begin{itemize}[label={--}] \item Management and optimization of resource \citep{agudelo2012harvesting}. \item Waste and pollution reduction, liveability improvement \citep{newman1999sustainability}. \item Enhancement of natural and cultural heritage \citep{gravzulevivciute2006cultural}. \end{itemize}

-With respect to the constraints, a definition of urban policy also has to consider some significant restrictions, that are becoming tighter and more selective.
-Among these, the current reduction of public expenditures for implementing the planned policies has a specific relevance, which calls for the definition of a proper prioritization of the actions to be funded.
+With respect to the \emph{constraints}, a definition of urban policies have also to consider some relevant restrictions that are becoming more restrictive and selective.
+Among these, the current reduction of public expenditure to implement the planned policies has a specific relevance, which calls for the definition of a proper prioritization of actions to be funded.

-With respect to the approaches, moreover, the increasingly complex urban context requires that the decision aiding methodologies for defining the urban policy must be: \begin{itemize}[label={--}] \item More accurate, specific, and selective with respect to the characterization of the potential actions \citep{buyukozkan2018selection}. \item More flexible, adaptive, and robust with respect to their implementation \citep{ahern2011fail}. \item More pluralist and participatory, to take into account the plurality of stakeholders, experts, and policy makers \citep{thabrew2009environmental}. \item More user friendly, taking into consideration the behavioural aspects of decision making, with the aim of defining an effective procedure of interaction with the involved actors \citep{abastante2018choice}. \end{itemize}